MattDierick/RTD-APIm-ADC-Controller/source/_build/html/_sources/class3/module3/module3.rst.txt

          :align: center
          :scale: 75%

-.. note :: As you don't include any JWT token in you request, the API GW rejected the requst.
+.. note :: As you don't include any JWT token in you request, the API GW rejected the request.
 It is time to configure APM to inject this JWT Bearer SSO

 Configure Adv.
 WAF and APM
 **************************

 .. note :: In this lab we will use Access Guided Configuration and we will do some custom tuning in the policies.
-There are several ways ot protect API with BIG-IP, but at the moment, we will focus on AGC so that you can understand how it works.
+There are several ways to protect API with BIG-IP, but at the moment, we will focus on AGC so that you can understand how it works.
 GSA team is working on a dedicated UDF Blueprint for API Declarative WAF policy with v16.0

 #.
 Delete the existing ``vs-arcadia-api`` Virtual Server in the BIG_IP.
 We are going to create a new one from the Guided Configuration.